Paden-Little/Password-Vault/README.md

-# SMW Romhack Tracker
+# Password Vault
-This is a basic web based application for keeping track of clears, times, ratings, and such for Super Mario World Romhacks.
+This is a basic password vault project used to learn about current security practices.
+Built using Angular, C#, and MSSQL